Titian Peale

 Titian Ramsay Peale (November 17, 1799 – March 13, 1885) was an American artist, naturalist, and explorer from Philadelphia, Pennsylvania.
 He was a scientific illustrator whose paintings and drawings of wildlife are known for their beauty and accuracy.

 Peale was a member of several high-profile scientific expeditions.
-In 1819–1820, he and Thomas Say accompanied Stephen Harriman Long on an expedition to the Rocky Mountains.
+In 1819–20, he and Thomas Say accompanied Stephen Harriman Long on an expedition to the Rocky Mountains.
 He was also a member of the United States Exploring Expedition (1838–1842).

-Starting around 1855 Peale became an enthusiastic amateur photographer.
+Starting around 1855, Peale became an enthusiastic amateur photographer.
 Many of his photographs featured buildings and landscapes in and around Washington D.C.
 He joined a local club with other amateur photographers and participated in field trips, photo exchanges and contests.
 By the end of the Civil War, his interest in photography waned and he only occasionally took pictures.

 Biography

 Family and early life

-Peale was born in Philosophical Hall, Philadelphia, on November 17, 1799.
+Peale was born on November 17, 1799 in Philosophical Hall, Philadelphia, which housed his father's Philadelphia Museum.
 The youngest son of the polymath Charles Willson Peale and his wife Elizabeth de Peyster, Peale was named after his dead half-brother, also named Titian Ramsay Peale (1780–1798).
 The family moved to Germantown, Pennsylvania, outside of Philadelphia, where Peale began collecting and drawing butterflies and other insects.
 Some of his drawings were published in Thomas Say's American Entomology as early as 1816, but most remained unpublished until recently.
 Like his older brothers Raphaelle, Rembrandt, and Rubens Peale, Titian helped his father in the preservation of the museum's specimens for display.